Jim McDonald (Coronation Street): 2003–2011

 In March 2011, Jim meets Liz in a hotel bar.
-They have a drink and Liz tells him about Steve and Becky; he suggests that she buy the pub from Steve.
+They have a drink, and Liz tells him about Steve and Becky; he suggests that she buy the pub from Steve.
 Jim later walks Liz to her room and it is revealed that they had a one-night stand whilst in Spain.
 They agree to give their complicated marriage another go.
 He finds out that Steve and Becky bought a child called Max from Becky's sister, Kylie Platt (Paula Lane).
 The next day, he goes to The Rovers to speak to them and they tell him that they have had a fallout with Liz.
 Jim later meets up with Liz in the café and tells her that he thinks Becky is controlling Steve.
 In April, Jim agrees to buy the Rovers, which costs £120,000 in total and would allow Becky and Steve to flee the country.
-After numerous failed attempts to raise the money, he asks Kevin, who has just won the lottery, to put forward the cash and become a silent partner in the pub which Kevin agrees to think about.
+After numerous failed attempts to raise the money, he asks Kevin, who has just won the lottery, to put forward the cash and become a silent partner in the pub, which Kevin agrees to think about.
 Confident that things are finally falling into place for him, he joins Liz behind the bar.

-The next day, he visits Kevin at the garage but is stunned when Kevin reveals that he feels the venture is too risky.
-Jim reveals to Kevin how badly he needs the money but despite begging, Kevin won't budge.
-A desperate Jim then thinks he has no alternative than to rob a bank, and calls an old friend to receive a gun.
+The next day, he visits Kevin at the garage, but is stunned when Kevin reveals that he feels the venture is too risky.
+Jim reveals to Kevin how badly he needs the money, but despite begging, Kevin will not budge.
+A desperate Jim then thinks he has no alternative other than to rob a bank, and calls an old friend to receive a gun.

 He later goes into the bank, and pulls out the gun to the receptionist.
-She gets him the money but also hits the panic button, which automatically alerts police something is wrong.
+She gets him the money but also hits the panic button, which automatically alerts the police that something is wrong.
 He almost gets out of the bank successfully but bumps into a woman as he quickly paces out, revealing his gun to everyone.
-Chaos ensues and as he attempts to calm everybody down, he is struck on the head with a chair.
+Chaos ensues, and as he attempts to calm everybody down, he is struck on the head with a chair.
 He furiously punches the attacker but before he can leave, he sees the police arrive outside and realises that he has no chance of escape.

-Jim takes everyone in the bank hostage and tells a policeman over the phone that he'll only co-operate if they get Liz to come down to the bank, to which they agree.
+Jim takes everyone in the bank hostage and tells a policeman over the phone that he will only co-operate if they get Liz to come down to the bank, to which they agree.
 After much talking, Liz manages to convince Jim to let the hostages go and come out.
 The police promptly arrest Jim and he shouts 'Elizabeth, I'm sorry!' to Liz as he is handcuffed in a police car.

-The following day, Liz visits Jim and tells him she'll be there when he comes out and joins Andy in Spain.
-Steve visits Jim to inform him Liz has left but will attend the trial.
+The following day, Liz visits Jim and tells him she will be there when he comes out, and joins Andy in Spain.
+Steve visits Jim to inform him Liz has left, but will attend the trial.
 Steve visits Jim in custody and tells him that Liz has gone back to Spain.
 In October, Jim is sentenced to seven years imprisonment.